 However, premature gray hair might be a sign that your body is lacking copper or is undergoing an unpleasant experience.
 If this is the case, no amount of dyeing will solve the problem and it’s only a matter of time before it manifests itself in other ways.

 Eat foods rich in copper like seaweed and mushrooms to hit your daily copper requirement.

 Stress is another reason why your head is getting prematurely covered with grey hair or falling out.
 Take it easy and take some time off the daily grind.
 Some meditation might help.

 Stress steals your happiness along with your hair.

 Many people are surprised to find out that stress is the villain behind hair loss, dry itchy scalp, and even eczema.
-(No wonder those expensive hair care products aren’t working as efficiently as they’re supposed to)
+(No wonder those expensive hair care products aren’t working as efficiently as they’re supposed to.)

 One moment you’re healed, and the next day you’re back to your stress-filled lifestyle.
-Not only that, but stress can lead to unhealthy eating habits that deprive your body of the much-needed minerals and vitamins.
+Not only that, but stress can lead to unhealthy eating habits that deprive your body of much-needed minerals and vitamins.

 Some binge on unhealthy fast foods as a coping mechanism instead of feeding on vegetables and fruits that provide your body with iron, proteins, vitamins, and other important minerals.
 In as much as stress is almost inevitable in our daily lives, it’s up to us to come up with ways to manage it.
 Yoga and meditation are examples of home-made stress remedies.

-It’s interesting how quickly we resort to chemicals and drugs to solve our hair-day problems, when in fact the answers lie within us.
+It is interesting how quickly we resort to chemicals and drugs to solve our hair-day problems, when in fact the answers lie within us.
 Some of these problems would be solved or even avoided if we paid more attention to the relationship between healthy hair and a healthy body.